sbg/Mitty/Readme.md

   The program is passed an `info-af` parameter that looks for an INFO field of that name.
 The program interprets the value of that field as the alternative allele frequency and uses that to sample the respective variant.
-If you have a file, like say that from the 1000G project, that represents allele frequencies from multiple populations for each variant, you can simulate individuals from these different populations by selecting the appropriate tags. e.g. for the 1000G VCFs, `EUR_AF` for Europeans, `AMR_AF` etc.
+If you have a file, say like that from the 1000G project, that represents allele frequencies from multiple populations for each variant, you can simulate individuals from these different populations by selecting the appropriate tags. e.g. for the 1000G VCFs, `EUR_AF` for Europeans, `AMR_AF` for Americans etc.

   If this parameter is omitted the `af` parameter needs to be supplied.
 This sets a flat alternative allele frequency for all variants that is used for sampling.